Verstappen beats Norris to Dutch Grand Prix pole

 Russell, who is good friends with the British-born Thai, joked: "I flew over here with Alex and I said: 'What are your expectations?
 And he said: 'I think we're going to be rubbish.'
 So he got that one wrong."

-Sainz's sixth place was damage limitation for Ferrari on a weekend in which they have struggled for pace, although he is under investigation for impeding Piastri in the first session.
+Sainz's sixth place was damage limitation for Ferrari on a weekend in which they have struggled for pace.

 Leclerc looked like he may have been able to do better, but he wrecked his own chances by carrying too much speed into Turn Nine on his first lap in Q3.